 The Refiner Service Blade is a pre-built Transformer module which, when deployed enables the clients to request filtered or sorted containers.
 The module is responsible for filtering or sorting the adapter’s response according to the client’s criteria before returning the messages.

-- Use Liberator Explorer to request “/CONTAINER/FX/MAJOR”.
-This returns the un-filtered and un-sorted container which we’ve seen before.
+Use Liberator Explorer to request "/CONTAINER/FX/MAJOR".
+This returns the unfiltered and unsorted container that we’ve seen before:

 As you can see, the Refiner module expects to receive requests with a certain pattern:

 /FILTER/<Container Subject>?<Filter and Sort Configuration>

 The Refiner module will perform the following steps when it receives the requests:

 Extract the base container subject (everything between the "/FILTER" and the question mark).

 Request the base container from the integration adapter that provides it.

 When the base container and all the records arrive at the Refiner, it will apply the filter and sort criteria as specified after the question mark.
 For example, if the filter is "BidPrice>1.7" it will exclude records with a BidPrice of 1.7 or lower.

 Having applied the sort and filter criteria, Refiner will return a container on the original subject ("/FILTER/<Container Subject>?<Filter and Sort Configuration>") containing only the records that match the filter criteria, and organised into an order based on the sort criteria.